 Never lose sight of what matters the most; the target audience.
 These are the people you want to please, and losing sight of them might make them unhappy with your brand and look to get their needs met elsewhere.

 It’s not enough to include only the main logo.
 Logos should always have multiple variations for different purposes.
-Like colorless versions, CMYK and RGB file versions, and variations that will fit different backgrounds.
+Like colorless versions, CMYK and RGB file versions, sizes, and variations to ensure visibility across platforms.

-A story behind the logo design is always a treat to include for third parties or newcomers to the company!
+A story behind the logo design is a nice treat to include for third parties or newcomers to the company!

-Brand style guides, brand books, or brand guides should all be coherent and provide a mutual understanding of how brand assets are to be used and how a brand should communicate to the target audience.
+Brand style guides, brand books, brand guides, or whatever you prefer to call them should all be coherent and provide a mutual understanding of how brand assets are to be used and how a brand should communicate to the target audience.
 They should be easily accessible by everyone, not just the marketing or design staff, to ensure brand consistency across the business.

 It should also include every asset and brand element that is used throughout the company for branding purposes.
 There should be no confusion as to where all the branding assets are stored.